jamoowen/contest-coordinator/README.md

 Testing:

-the integration tests run through all of the enpoints and test different scenarios.
+the integration tests run through all of the enpoints and test different scenarios but use the live db that you provision (I felt mocking would take me too long to try and set up).
-For the tests to work, we need to add a few environmental variables (to test getting an existing customer and registering existing customers for tournaments)
+For the tests to work, we need to run the below curl commands and add a few environmental variables to our .env file (to test getting an existing customer and registering existing customers for tournaments)
 To do this:
 1. Start the server
 2. Run the first curl command and add the tournament id that is provided in the response to your .env
 3. Add the tournamentID to the two player curl commands and run them, adding their username, email and id to the .env as well
 4. Run yarn test

+TEST_TOURNAMENT_ID=
+TEST_PLAYER_A_ID=
+TEST_PLAYER_A_USERNAME=
+TEST_PLAYER_A_EMAIL=
+TEST_PLAYER_B_ID=
+TEST_PLAYER_B_USERNAME=
+TEST_PLAYER_B_EMAIL=

 curl --header "Content-Type: application/json" \
 --request POST \